brianhigh/HW1_brian_high/dplyr_and_tidyr_demo.md

 iris_dt <- tbl_dt(iris)
 ```

-Add a column to keep track of the flower
+Add a column to keep track of the flower.

 ```r